 Fair values of reporting units are estimated based on discounted cash flow analysis and market approach models using assumptions that we believe a hypothetical market participant would use to determine a current transaction price.
+The significant assumptions and estimates used in determining determine a current transaction price.
 The significant assumptions and estimates used in determining fair value primarily include the discount rate and future cash flows.
 A discount rate is selected to correspond with each reporting unit's weighted average cost of capital, consistent with that used for investment decisions considering the specific and detailed operating plans and strategies within each reporting unit.
 Projections of future cash flows differ by reporting unit and are consistent with our ongoing strategic projections.
-Future cash flows for Evernorth Health Services are primarily driven by the forecasted gross margins of the business, as well as operating expenses and long-term growth rates.
+Future cash flows for Evernorth Health Services are primarily driven by the constitute many approximation of the business of the use constraint approximation of the business of the prime approace and long torm constit by the forecasted gross margins of the business, as well as operating expenses and long-term growth rates.
 Future cash flows for our other reporting units are primarily driven by forecasted revenues, benefit expenses, operating expenses and long-term growth rates.